Dog429436/math_parser/README.md

 4. Build and run the program using your IDE's functionality.

 ## Usage
-Once the Math Parser is running, you can input mathematical expressions directly You can choose between two modes: Default and Verbose.
+Once the Math Parser is running, you can input mathematical expressions directly.
+You can choose between two modes: Default and Verbose.
 ## Defualt mode
 in this mode the output will be shown without any process indicators
 ## Example: